 The indicator is applicable in the waters of Finland and Sweden.

-Preliminary evaluation has been conducted in the Bornholm basin (Hano Bight) and Southern Gulf of Finland (Russia); these results however require further analysis.
+A preliminary evaluation has been conducted in the Bornholm basin (Hano Bight) and Southern Gulf of Finland (Russia); these results however require further analysis.

 Amphipod embryos are sensitive to sediment toxicity during the embryogenesis, and a high rate of malformations develop if the sediment where the female forages are loaded with toxic chemicals (Key message figure 2).
 Many chemical pollutants induce various embryo aberrations (Key message figure.
 2), which makes them useful as ecologically relevant indicators for chronic biological effects of environmental contaminants.
-For example, in amphipods, PAHs and PCBs increase frequency of malformed and membrane-damaged embryos (Löf et al. 2015), whereas frequency of embryos with arrested development increases due to elevated concentrations of some PAHs and metals.
+For example, in amphipods, PAHs and PCBs increase the frequency of malformed and membrane-damaged embryos (Löf et al. 2015), and the frequency of embryos with arrested development increases due to elevated concentrations of some PAHs and metals.